Fatima-css/Linux-Troubleshooting-Lab/README.md

 ### Understanding Load Average
 The load average is a crucial metric that tells you how busy your system is.
 It appears as three numbers: 1-minute, 5-minute, and 15-minute averages.

-1.0 = 100% CPU utilization on single-core system, a single-core CPU is fully utilized.
+Interpretation: A value of 1.0 indicates that, on average, a single-core CPU is fully utilized.
+A server with a load average consistently above its CPU core count is overloaded.

-Above these values = system overloaded

 ## Text Editing
 ### Nano (Easy Editor)